Business and Enterprise

+A client makes a request.
 The client (meaning the system or application) sends a request to the API server that specifies the desired operation, such as "retrieve data" or "create a new resource."
 The request includes any necessary parameters and authentication information.

+The API server processes the request.
 The API server receives the request and processes it, using the underlying application and data to perform the specified operation.

+The API server returns a response.
 The API server sends a response back to the client, indicating whether the operation was successful, and if so, providing the relevant data.
 The response will be formatted according to the API's specifications.

+The client processes the response.
 The client receives the response from the API and processes the data as needed, for example, by displaying it to the user.